// Cascade

 MY_APP_SECRETYesSecret key required on every /ask-ai request

-GEMINI_KEYIf using GeminiGoogle AI API key(s), pipe-separated
+GEMINI_KEYIf using GeminiGoogle AI key(s), pipe-separated

-GROQ_KEYIf using GroqGroq API key(s), pipe-separated
+GROQ_KEYIf using GroqGroq key(s), pipe-separated

-MISTRAL_KEYIf using MistralMistral API key(s), pipe-separated
+MISTRAL_KEYIf using MistralMistral key(s), pipe-separated

-CEREBRAS_KEYIf using CerebrasCerebras API key(s), pipe-separated
+CEREBRAS_KEYIf using CerebrasCerebras key(s), pipe-separated

-PORTNoServer port.
-Default: 10000.
+PORTNo10000Server port.
 Render sets this automatically.

-RATE_LIMIT_MAXNoMax requests per window per IP.
-Default: 30.
+RATE_LIMIT_MAXNo30Max requests per window per IP

-RATE_LIMIT_WINDOW_MSNoRate limit window in ms. Default: 60000.
+RATE_LIMIT_WINDOW_MSNo60000Rate limit window in ms

 See it in Action